-Before you set up a Gantt chart you need a detailed project plan.
-A project plan consists of
+The first step when creating a Gantt chart is to set a detailed project plan.
+A project plan consists of the following elements:

 - Is a series of tasks